Read papers the way they deserve to be read.

 Home / EndLine start / end

-PToggle auto-scroll (D/Right to boost)
+PToggle auto-scroll (D/S to continue when parked)

 JToggle jump mode (saccade-style advance)